factorial/rakuten-jobs/README.md

 language requirements in the job description.

 Not really coded for reuse, but it's simple to change if someone else out there wants to use it.
+Coded in Nodejs just because I've been learning Node and asynchronous programming lately and wanted to continue.

 ## App output ##
 `stdio` - verbose reporting while process is running